bunmidavies/year2notes/COMP27112/standard colour frequencies.md

 | Green  | 546.1           |
 | Red    | 700.0                |

-- the possible colours that can be created with the standard can be represented with this diagram - these are known as [[perpetual spaces]]
+- the possible colours that can be created with the standard can be represented with this diagram - these are known as [[perceptual spaces]]

 ![ | 400](https://i.imgur.com/R5WAzGM.png)
 - other standards also exist (e.g. YCrCb for broadcasting, HSV, IHS, HSB, Lab)